 - Make sure you include how you make money and some data of usage and growth

-- Don’t end with an investment ask, it feels weird to people in the room
+- Don’t end with an investment ask, it feels weird to people who are watching

 - Prepare and practice for 120 seconds so you leave yourself buffer time at the end